Amina0211/hello-world/README.md

 Hi all,

 this is funny.
-I like it.
+I like it a lot.